minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 another, since these differences are important enough to influence both contributions and voting behaviour.

-The third type of fixed effects employed are the party and year fixed effects.
+The third type of fixed effects employed are the party and year FEs.
 This way, I can adjust for the the influence that political party orientation might have on the results, along with the same temporal factors as before.
 This may capture differences in policies, ideologies, or priorities that vary